MichaelLangbein/tdl2/backend/data/wiki/programming/purescript.md

 -- Method 3: generic
+-- When the first two methods don't apply, purescript has prepared a bunch of generic functions for showing, eq'ing etc.
+-- Those methods will work as long as their input has a `to` and a `from` method.
-import Data.Generic.Rep (class Generic)
+-- And fortunately, those `to` and `from` methods can usually be derived automatically (step 3.1) import Data.Generic.Rep (class Generic)
 -- step 3.1: make MyADT a generic derive instance Generic MyADT _